m7a/lo-nextcloud-docker/README.md

 sys     0m5.319s
 ~~~

-Benchmarks with `testset_bupstash` were cancelled for very slow and partial
+Benchmarks with the Bupstash test set were cancelled for very slow and partial
 progress after long times.
 Multiple tries were attempted and cancelled at
 the following times: